UhuruSoftware/openshift.net/documentation/Origin-Server Changes.md

  - On number 8, the HAProxy cartridge will run the commands on the designated gear via ssh (this should work out of the box, since authorized keys are shared on the Windows gears just like on the Linux gears)
  - On number 9, just like number 8, the commands will be run remotely via ssh; when this is complete, the build artifacts will be downloaded from the designated gear to the HAProxy gear via scp

-# Notes
+# Jenkins

-It doesn't seem to make sense to support Windows builds on a Linux Jenkins cartridge.
-The Linux Jenkins cartridge will not be able to support building/testing Windows source code (C/C++/.Net/etc.).
+The Jenkins server cartridge will be hosted on Linux for Windows apps as well.
+When a Windows application has to be built the Jenkins server will use a Windows Jenkins slave for the build.
+This means that the Jenkins Server will have to be aware of the Platform of the application's web cartridge and create slaves accordingly.

-We will have to build a Jenkins cartridge for Windows.
+We assume that the Jenkins client cartridge will be compatible with Windows.